ionic-team/ionic-cli/docs/start.md

 `--skip-npm` | Skip npm package installation
-`--list`, `-l` | List starter templates available `--cloud-app-id` | An existing Ionic.io app ID to link with
+`--list`, `-l` | List starter templates available `--cloud-app-id` | An existing Ionic.io app ID to link with `--skip-link` | Do not link app to an Ionic Account

 ## EXAMPLES
     ionic start mynewapp blank